 The sum of all banknotes issued by the SNB is referred to as banknote circulation.
 Notes in circulation, together with the sight deposits of domestic commercial banks held at the SNB, make up the monetary base.
 Banknotes in circulation represent a liability of the central bank vis-à-vis the public, and are thus shown on the liabilities side of the central bank's balance sheet.

 A banknote series consists of different denominations, which are developed, designed and produced at the same time.
 Up to now, there have been nine banknote series in Switzerland.
 The notes of the first series were put into circulation in 1907 and were considered interim banknotes.
 Not all notes of the 8th banknote series were actually brought into circulation.
 The fourth and seventh series were held as reserve series.
 Work on the ninth banknote series has been under way for several years now.
-The 50-franc note, the first denomination in the new series of Swiss banknotes, was issued on 12 April 2016.
+The 50-franc note, the first denomination in the ninth series, was issued on 12 April 2016.
+The 20-franc note followed on 17 May 2017.
 The remaining denominations will gradually be replaced up to 2019 (New banknote series).

 Basel Capital Adequacy Framework